Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

             Use the first extension if you are using a chromium based browser.
     * [**Renji's Texthooker Page**](https://github.com/Renji-XD/texthooker-ui) (recommended)
         * Open source and more featureful alternative to the more popular Anacreon's texthooker page.
+        * I use [these settings](jpresources.md#settings-css-for-renjis-texthooker) to make the text more compressed.
     * [**Anacreon's Texthooker Page**](https://anacreondjt.gitlab.io/docs/texthooker/)
     * [**TMW's Texthooker Page**](https://learnjapanese.moe/texthooker.html)